dimadeloseros1/Mars-Rover/README.md

 BRIEF

-A rover has been delivered to Mars on a square/rectangular plateau, which has been divided into an equal grid.
+A rover has arrived to Mars on a rectangular plateau, which has been divided into an equal grid.
 This plateau will be a maximum size of 10 x 10.
-The rover's position is represented by an X and Y co-ordinate, as well as a directional heading (N, E, S, W).
+The rover's position is represented by an X and Y coordinates, as well as a directional heading (N, E, S, W).

 INSTRUCTIONS